core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Function for Security Context Update # {#ssec-update-function}

 The updateCtx() function shown in {{function-update}} takes as input the three parameters X, N, and CTX\_IN.
 In particular, X and N are built from the 'x' and 'nonce' fields transported in the OSCORE Option value of the exchanged KUDOS messages (see {{ssec-oscore-option-extensions}}), while CTX\_IN is the OSCORE Security Context to update.
 The function returns a new OSCORE Security Context CTX\_OUT.
+Note that new OSCORE Security Context has a Sender Sequence Number that is initialized to 0 as per {{Section 3.2.2 of RFC8613}}, and furthermore its Notification Number, used for replay protection for CoAP notifications, shall be uninitialized (have no value assigned).
+It will be initialized upon reception of a notification, and no notifications without Partial IV shall be accepted.

 As a first step, the updateCtx() function builds the two CBOR byte strings X\_cbor and N\_cbor, with value the input parameter X and N, respectively.
 Then, it builds X\_N, as the byte concatenation of X\_cbor and N\_cbor.